 You must fill all the gaps before clicking ‘Check Answers!’

-Economics is regarded as a commercial subjecta critical subjecta social sciencea physical science because it explores society and physicalsocialhumanscientific behaviour.
-One of the most important assumptions in the study of economics is the ceteris paribusrational allocativescarcity assumption.
-In economics a statement is said to be correctnormativenegativepositive when it is based on facts and when it can be tested and proved.
-When a statement is showing an opinion, it is called a positiverationalnormativecorrect statement.
-The basic economic problem in the study of economics is that of what to produceallocationscarcityhow to produce.
-This means that finite resourcesgoodsoutputsraw materials are competing with infinitegoodfewlimited needs and wants.
-Economic resources are either scarcerenewableplentynatural or non-renewable.
-Since economic resources are scarce, economic agents must make decisionsopportunity costsirrational choiceschoices.
+Economics is regarded as a physical sciencea commercial subjecta critical subjecta social science because it explores society and physicalsocialhumanscientific behaviour.
+One of the most important assumptions in the study of economics is the scarcityrational ceteris paribusallocative assumption.
+In economics a statement is said to be correctnormativepositivenegative when it is based on facts and when it can be tested and proved.
+When a statement is showing an opinion, it is called a rationalpositivecorrectnormative statement.
+The basic economic problem in the study of economics is that of scarcityhow to producewhat to produceallocation.
+This means that finite raw materialsgoodsoutputsresources are competing with goodlimitedinfinitefew needs and wants.
+Economic resources are either plentyrenewablenaturalscarce or non-renewable.
+Since economic resources are scarce, economic agents must make irrational choicesdecisionschoicesopportunity costs.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!